kanwarpannu/springboot-rabbitmq-poc/README.md

 ----------------------------------------------

 //todo's:
-1. There is an api in weapon shop which starts the request/response cycle using swagger.
-2. Create a sync flow? (for magic wands?)(Do at last)
-3. Write test which uses a mock RabbitMQ(for weapons?):  https://github.com/fridujo/rabbitmq-mock
+3. Write test which uses a mock RabbitMQ(for fanout exchange testing):  https://github.com/fridujo/rabbitmq-mock
-4. See if we can mock rabbitmq using spring-rabbit-test (for shields?).
+4. See if we can mock rabbitmq using spring-rabbit-test (for direct exchange testing).
-5. Use spies for capture of messages?
+5. Use spies for capture of messages? for topic exchange testing
 6. Force usage of different types of exchanges?
 7. Whose responsibility is to bind queue to an exchange. producer or consumer or both? check this link
 https://gigi.nullneuron.net/gigilabs/rabbitmq-who-creates-the-queues-and-exchanges/